-At Hobletts Manor Junior School, we value each and every individual within our school community and encourage their contribution to shaping a welcoming, safe, positive and fair learning community for all.
+At Hobletts Manor Juniors, we value each and every individual within our school community and encourage their contribution to shaping a welcoming, safe, positive and fair learning community for all.
 We expect everyone to act with courtesy and respect for each other at all times.

-As a school, we aim to inspire all our children to be proud, confident lifelong learners to achieve success for all.
+As a school, we aim to inspire all our children to be proud, confident lifelong learners.
 Everyone at our school has a part to play in the preparation of our children for life beyond school by being a role model of positive citizenship.
 Our behaviour strategy is aimed at supporting positive emotional, social and physical health and improving educational outcomes for all children by promoting and supporting their engagement with learning and decision-making.
-All aspects of our behaviour management are built on the foundations of the shared values of our school (Respect, Determination, Self Belief, Teamwork, Enthusiasm and Responsivity) and British Values (Democracy, Rule of Law.
+All aspects of our behaviour management are built on the foundations of the shared values of our school (Respect, Determination, Self Belief, Teamwork, Passion and Honesty) and British Values (Democracy, Rule of Law.
 Individual Liberty, Mutual Respect and Tolerance).